Nembus/fitness-advisor-demo/README.md

 and many other options

 ## Running the project
 - Be sure to create an .env.local or .env file and enter OPENAI_API_KEY and ANTHROPIC_API_KEY if you're planning on using Anthropic.
+The default is OPENAI_API_KEY.
 - run pnpm install
 - run pnpm dev